Romario-Negreiros/FireSwift/README.md

 Connected users will be able to share their posts, have a real-time conversation, add friends, react and comment to posts.
 Non-connected users will only be able to see the posts, no person's profile or chat.

+-- Email api is not working so far --

 ---

 ### Libraries in use